noahruiz416/noahruiz416/README.md

 ### Hello 👋

-My name is Noah and I'm a Data Science and Economics student at Arizona State University!
+My name is Noah and I'm a student at Arizona State University studying Data Science with a conectration in Mathematics and a minor in Econ!
 Alongisde school I am also interning as a data analyst at a large fortune 100 company and work as a statistics and mathematics tutor at my university.
 On this page you will find various personal data science projects I have worked on out of curiosity, for school or a combination of both.

 - 🔭 I’m currently working on personal projects related to the transportation industry (aviation) and personal health.
 - 🌱 I’m currently learning regression analysis techniques, improving my knowledge of statistics and working on my overall data science workflow skills.